lfit/releng-global-jjb/docs/jjb/lf-docker-jobs.rst

     - github-docker-merge

 :Comment Trigger: **remerge** post a comment with the trigger to launch
     this job manually.
-Do not include any additional text or vote in the same comment.
+Do not include any other text or vote in the same comment.

 :Required parameters: